RBFCU Choice Mortgage

 6. Finalize your loan

-Our mortgage team will help you through each step of the loan process and make sure you know everything you need to know to close your loan with confidence.
+Our Mortgage Lending Team will help you through each step of the loan process and make sure you know everything you need to know to close your loan with confidence.

 What do you take into consideration when reviewing my loan application?